bscothern/Continuations/README.md

 Because continuations are particularly useful for tasks that can't do work until after receiving user input there are 2 variations that ensure they are eventually called with a default value for success or failure.

+## Relationship to Swift 5.5's Concurrency
+The continuation types in this library have been designed to be nearly identical in usage to both `UnsafeContinuation` and `CheckedContinuation`.
+This makes it so you things can more easily be migrated to Swift's async/await when you are able to support the minimum deployment target required for those features.

+The biggest difference is that Swift's continuations properly throw an error at the suspension point when things go wrong.
+Because this library can't do that since things aren't being suspended there are 2 ways to resume a failure.
+When you want to pass a non-Error type back as part of the failure then you can call `resumeFailure(returning:)`.
+When your failure input does conform to Error then you can call `resume(throwing:)` in order to minimize code changes in the future when your code moves to Swift's async/await.

 ## Why use continuations over other async patterns
 When working in Swift (especially for Apple platforms) we often work with delegate relationships.
 When we need to asynchronously work with a delegate things instantly get much more complex.